CPAP Machines Were Seen As Ventilator Alternatives, But Could Spread COVID-19

 "In general, we're just telling them not to use it," said Dr. Comilla Sasson, an associate clinical professor of emergency medicine at the University of Colorado School of Medicine.
 "Because we are concerned about community spread, and we have to assume that anybody with respiratory distress is a COVID patient."

-And doctors even suggest those who use the devices at home should take precautions to prevent infecting others.
+And doctors even suggest that those who use the devices at home should take precautions to prevent infecting others.

-How CPAPs spread coronavirus
+How CPAPs spread the coronavirus

 Ventilators are machines that push air in and out of the lungs through tubes inserted down patients' airways when they have trouble breathing on their own.
 The machines allow health care providers to fine-tune the volume of air supplied, the rate of breathing, the amount of oxygen and the pressure as needed.